 Services have many things to think about during the COVID-19 pandemic.
 We have provided some key information below.
 We are continuing to add new research, reports, guides and policies related to COVID-19 and violence to our library.
 To find these resources, see our library quick topic search on COVID-19.

-MSD has created a webpage that has guidance and information for all social services (see previous guidance including information for each alert level) related to COVID-19.
+The Ministry for Social Development (MSD) has a webpage that has guidance and information for all social services (see their previous guidance including information for each alert level) related to COVID-19.
 MSD provides a regular email update with new announcements for providers related to COVID-19.
 To subscribe to this newsletter email Community_Information@msd.govt.nz.